Master of Science, Engineering Design Innovation (EDI)EDI

 The master of science degree in engineering design and innovation is conferred by The Graduate School of Northwestern University.

-We are currently accepting applications for our Fall 2016 EDI cohort.
+We will begin accepting applications for the Fall 2017 cohort in September 2016.
 If you'd like more information regarding the program, please contact us.

 CONTACT US TO LEARN MORE

 Corporations and design consultancies need engineers who understand the key elements of design and innovation.
 EDI graduates are prepared to collaborate on and lead cross-functional development teams to create innovative and effective products and services.